Ceiling Fan Hacks to Save Energy (and Money)

 Energy and Money

-Did you know that your ceiling fan can be used to actually save you money?
+Did you know that you can save money with high efficiency windmill ceiling fan?
 That may seem strange, considering that it has to consume energy while it is running, but it’s true, nevertheless.
 One trick is to use your ceiling fan in conjunction with your air conditioning unit to make it perform much more efficiently.
 If you do this properly, then despite the fact that you will be running two appliances, rather than just one, you will use less energy, and therefore actually save yourself a significant amount of money over the course of a year.

 In summer when it gets hot, we all tend to simply switch on the air-conditioning unit, setting it on high to create a nice cool atmosphere in the room.
 If it’s very hot, your air conditioning unit will have to work hard to maintain a cool temperature in the room, and this will prove to be quite expensive.
 Most of us just accept this cost as the price we have to pay for being comfortable during the hot summer months, but we can remain comfortably cool, and save ourselves money if we use a ceiling fan as well.